snotskie/ttrpg/md/index.md

 **Pool of Blessings:** You have a pool of Blessings, representing resources you can draw upon when the moment calls.

-**Gaining Blessings:** You will be awarded Blessings for good role play, creativity, and setting-specific achievements, according to the Blessing Opportunities table below and either your Ethic or the Setting Ethic (at table discretion).
+**Gaining Blessings:** You will be awarded Blessings for good role play, creativity, and setting-specific events according to the Setting Ethic and your relevant Specializations.
 When you gain a Blessing, roll a d6 and add that die to your pool of Blessings.

 **Spending Blessings:** When you spend a Blessing, remove it from your pool of Blessings.
 An effect may require you to spend a Blessing of at least a certain size or multiple Blessings at the same time.
 The Blessing Notation table below provides examples of how these are notated.